-Designing a 6 Layer Stackup for Enhanced EMC
+Designing a 6-Layer PCB Stackup for Enhanced EMC

 How Many Power, Ground, and Signal Planes Do I Need?

-If you will be mixing digital and analog signals, mixing high and low frequency signals, or a combination of all of these, you can still make some creative use of an 6 layer PCB stackup.
-At some point, you will need to opt for a larger board or more layers in your stack (or both!), but you can still make use of a six layer board for a number of applications.
-Note that there are plenty of combinations for 6 layer PCB stackups, so only a few useful ones will be shown below.
+If you will be mixing digital and analog signals, mixing high and low frequency signals, or a combination of all of these, you can still make some creative use of a 6-layer PCB stackup.
+At some point, you might need to opt for a larger board or more layers in your stack (or both!).
+There are many signal/plane layer of combinations for 6-layer PCB stackups, but a few common ones will be shown below.

-With this in mind, let’s jump dive into a few 6 layer PCB stackups:
+With this in mind, let’s dive into a few 6-layer PCB stackup examples:

-This stackup is a 6 layer PCB stackup example is a popular entry-level option that provides shielding for low speed traces on the interior layer from traces on the outer layers.
+This 6-layer PCB stackup example is a popular entry-level option that provides shielding for low speed traces on the interior layer from traces on the outer layers.
 There is also tight coupling to solid planes.
-You can route signals with different switching speeds or different frequencies through an interior layer as long as they are orthogonal.
-I would route higher speed digital and/or analog signals on the outer layers in order to shield them from the lower speed/frequency traces on the inner layers.
+You can route signals with lower frequency/slower switching speeds or through an interior layer as long as they are orthogonal.
+I would route higher speed digital and/or analog signals on the outer layers in order to shield them from each other and the lower speed/frequency traces on the inner layers.
 An example is shown below.

 This 6-layer PCB stackup example is a good asymmetric stackup for boards that need to provide a lot of decoupling to high speed signals, but where the density isn't so high that you need 3 layers worth of signals.
 One example is a mix of high speed (L1) and low speed (l5) signals as these will be isolated from each other, and the closely spaced PWR+GND plane pair will provide high decoupling to support high speed power integrity.
 The interior signal layer will be shielded from the surface signal layer as it is encased between two ground planes.
 It is also useful for suppressing EMI from interfering with the interior signal layer as the solid conductors provide effective shielding.
 The power and ground planes will likely be closely spaced to provide effective decoupling for high speed digital devices.

-If your board will be deployed in an electrically noisy environment, or if it will be placed near a board that emits strong radiation, this stackup provides excellent EMI suppression.
+If your board will be deployed in an electrically noisy environment, or if it will be placed near a source of strong radiation, this stackup provides excellent EMI suppression.
 With the addition of carefully spaced stitching vias, you can provide shielding up to some high frequency (usually well into the GHz range).
 The downside is that there are only two signal layers, so board space for routing signals will be limited.
 You will also be cutting up the PWR plane with vias when routing between the signal layers, or out to the surface layers.
-That being said, placing the signal layers between stacked conductors is the best choice from an EMC standpoint.
+That being said, placing the signal layers between stacked conductive planes is a good choice from an EMC standpoint.

 A Note on Routing Between Multiple Layers